Ryan-Goosen/Ubuntu-Server-Setup/README.md

 14. Installing System:

-    WELLDONE, this is the final part.
+    Well Done, you are almost done.
 Wait for Ubuntu Server to install onto your old hardware.
 This process could take someone time so come back in like a half an hour.

     When the process is done select "REBOOT NOW" and remove the Bootdrive USB.